The first warm day is when most people get it wrong.

 "If someone only does three things?"

+The mistake isn't driving the car.
 It's expecting it to be the same car it was months ago.

 "Give it a minute."